Special Interests:

 - 1998-2000 – Postdoctoral Fellow – MRC Laboratory for Molecular Cell Biology, London

-- 2000-2016 - Department of Epigenetics and Molecular Carcinogenesis, University of Texas M.D Anderson Cancer Center
+- 2000-2016 - Department of Epigenetics and Molecular Carcinogenesis, University of Texas M.D Anderson Cancer Center, Houston, TX

-Our lab research aims to elucidate the fundamental biological principles that govern the generation of tumor cell heterogeneity via cancer stem cells (CSCs) and epigenetic mechanisms, and to take our newly gained knowledge to translate to the clinic.
-By focusing on prostate cancer (PCa), we have characterized the biological, molecular, and tumorigenic properties, of prostate CSCs (PCSCs).
-We have recently shown that PCa cell heterogeneity, especially heterogeneity in AR expression, has a great impact on PCa cell responses to clinical therapies.
-One line of our research has been translated into a phase I/IIb clinical trial (NCT03751436) that treats mCRPC patients with a combination of enzalutamide and the only FDA-approved BCL-2 specific inhibitor venetoclax.
-The lab has several inter-connected research projects encompassing:
+Our lab research aims to elucidate the fundamental biological principles that govern the generation of tumor cell heterogeneity via cancer stem cells (CSCs) and cancer cell plasticity via epigenetic mechanisms, and to take our newly gained knowledge to translate to the clinic.
+By focusing on prostate cancer (PCa), we have characterized the biological and tumorigenic properties and identified novel molecular regulators of prostate cancer stem cells (PCSCs).
+We have recently shown that PCa cell heterogeneity, especially heterogeneity in AR expression, has a great impact on PCa cell response to clinical therapies.
+This line of research has been translated to a phase I/IIb clinical trial (NCT03751436; Chatta, PI) that treats mCRPC patients with a combination of enzalutamide and the only FDA-approved BCL-2 specific inhibitor venetoclax.
+The lab has several inter-connected research projects.

-- Developing novel therapeutics and therapeutic combinations to tackle PCa cell heterogeneity and plasticity
+5. Develop novel therapeutics and therapeutic combinations to tackle PCa heterogeneity and plasticity

 Pharmacology and Therapeutics Lab Members: